Brittany Murphy, ALC

 A fourth-generation real estate professional from Lebanon, Tennessee, Brittany Murphy has been immersed in the business her entire life, learning real estate at the dinner table long before it became her career.
 That early exposure developed into a deep understanding of how relationships, trust, and strategy drive long-term success in real estate.

-Contact Brittany Murphy
+Contact Brittany Murphy, ALC

 "*" indicates required fields